Week A

 Some quotes from teachers of other schools on how 1:1 access to digital technology in the classroom can unlock fantastic learning opportunities:

-• 'It will help us with opportunities to explore different places through virtual fieldtrips, examine the most up-to-date evidence... and also allow students to collaborate and share their findings.
+• 'It will help us with opportunities to explore different places through virtual field trips, examine the most up-to-date evidence... and also allow students to collaborate and share their findings.
 BYOD will give all students the means to analyse their fieldwork data in greater depth and reach more meaningful conclusions through using GIS such as ArcGIS and Digimaps.
 Students will be able to develop their problem-solving and research skills, whilst also developing their independence and competency in key programmes that are used not only in school but beyond.'
 [Head of Geography]

 • 'We will see it as a tool to boost language learning across different key stages in several ways.
 The quick access to interactive grammar and vocabulary websites and quizzes will serve as an excellent additional tool and students always enjoy testing their new language skills.
-BYOD will be revolutionary for differentiation, allowing class teachers to truly and readily stretch and support students - even those whore bilingual within a classroom setting.
+BYOD will be revolutionary for differentiation, allowing class teachers to truly and readily stretch and support students - even those who are bilingual within a classroom setting.
 Oral activities are widely enjoyed... this will give the opportunity to record and listen.'
 [Head of MFL]

 • 'Connection.
 That is what really excites me about students bringing devices into the laboratory in the sciences.
 Yes, learning will be opened up by the possibilities of data-logging, investigation recording, presentation developing, online-simulating, adaptive learning, video making, journal reading, and independent researching, but the real transformation - the making possible what is otherwise impossible - will come from connection: inter-institution, inter-discipline, inter-year group, which will enable collaboration, expand perspective, develop confidence and encourage and feed curiosity.'
 [Head of Science]

-• 'One of the greatest benefits of BYOD will bring for History lessons will be the opportunities for students to learn anywhere, at any time, and at the pace and mode that fits their unique needs.
+• 'One of the greatest benefits of BYOD will bring for history lessons will be the opportunities for students to learn anywhere, at any time, and at the pace and mode that fits their unique needs.
 BYOD will allow students to experience learning about the past in collaboration with materials provided by world-leading historians and institutions, through the digital resources they create.
 In allowing students to research beyond the confines of the traditional textbook, BYOD will equip students to work at their own individual skill level.
-It also make it easier for students to redraft work in response to teacher and peer feedback, and to collaborate on written work more effectively'.
+It also makes it easier for students to redraft work in response to teacher and peer feedback, and to collaborate on written work more effectively'.
 [History teacher]

 What our students have said about having a laptop every day